DefangLabs/defang/samples/nodejs/document-starter/README.md

-This template is a simple document starter developed using Nextra.
-It is ready to be deployed by Defang, and you could make your project available to the world in just 5 minutes!
+This template is a document starter project developed using Nextra, designed to streamline the creation of your digital documentation and quickly build your virtual library.
+By simply adding more Markdown files, your updates will be reflected on the screen swiftly and safely.
+This completely code-free solution requires no adjustments to the basic structure.
+We have prepared all the essential files for deployment.
+By spending less than 10 minutes setting up the environment, as detailed in the prerequisites, and following the commands in our step-by-step guide, your documentation site will be ready to go live to the world!

 ## Essential Setup Files
 1. A <a href="https://docs.docker.com/develop/develop-images/dockerfile_best-practices/">Dockerfile</a> to describe the basic image of your applications.